Arts & Sciences Classics & Religious Studies

 ACE:ACE 5 Humanities

-Description: Comparative look at gender roles and household structure in Homeric Greece, Classical Athens and Sparta, and Rome.
-Topics include the warrior ideal, the respectable matron, working women, prostitution and sexual customs, slavery, and slave revolts.
+Description: Comparative look at gender roles and household structure in ancient Greece from Homer to Athens.
+Topics include the warrior ideal, class differences, the respectable matron, working women, prostitution and sexual customs, and the lives of enslaved people.

 Credit Hours: | 3 |